LukeShortCloud/rootpages/markdown/virtualization.md

 [2]

-Reboot the virtual machine and verify that the hypervisor and the virtual machine both report the same capabiltiies and processor information.
+Reboot the virtual machine and verify that the hypervisor and the virtual machine both report the same capabilities and processor information.

 ```
 # virsh capabilities